jayscoder/pybts/README.md

 ## Key Components

-- Node Classes

-  : Define the behavior and structure of the behavior tree.
+- Node Classes: Define the behavior and structure of the behavior tree.
   - `Node`: Base class for all behavior tree nodes.
   - `Composite`, `Decorator`, `Sequence`, `Parallel`, `Selector`: Specialized node types for structuring tree logic.
 - Tree Management

-  :

   - `Tree`: Represents the entire behavior tree, initialized with a root node.
   - `Board`: Manages logging and tracking of tree state and history.
 - Web Server

-  :

   - `BoardServer`: Flask-based web server for visualizing and managing behavior trees.
 Supports dynamic data updates and visualization through ECharts.

 ## Installation